confyio/confy-python/README.md

 #### Environment Variables

-You can load it directly into `process.env` with the key formed by concatenizing the path keys with underscores.
+You can load it directly into `os.environ` with the key formed by concatenizing the path keys with underscores.

 ```python
 confy.Config.env(endpoint)